Polymer-based oral rehydration solution for treating acute watery diarrhoea

 ORS has had a massive impact worldwide in reducing the number of deaths related to diarrhoea.
 Most ORS is in the form of a sugar-salt solution, but over the years people have tried adding a variety of compounds (glucose polymers) such as whole rice, wheat, sorghum, and maize.
 The aim is to slowly release glucose into the gut and improve the absorption of the water and salt in the solution.
 This review compares polymer-based ORS with glucose-based ORS for treating acute watery diarrhoea.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Epidemic, Flash flood/Flood, Gastrointestinal infections, Genitourinary and gynaecologic diseases, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Neonates/infants, Population displacement, Vaccine-preventable infections, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Epidemic/Endemic, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Genitourinary and gynaecologic conditions, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Neonates/infants, Population displacement, Vaccine-preventable infections, Zoonotic and other pathogens